 Moreover, Microsoft 4K camera is likely to become a branch of the Surface brand.
 While Microsoft has already discontinued Kinect adapter for Xbox One, this new webcam would allow a Kinect-like feature to return to the Xbox One.
 Users can use their faces as a means of authentication.

 It's also expected that Microsoft 4K webcams are connected to the USB-C based webcams, which have previously said to be released together with the upcoming Surface Hub 2.
-“Microsoft’s new webcams might be tied in some way to the new USB-C-based webcam that it will ship alongside Surface Hub 2 later this year as well”, cited Paul Thurrott.
-The Surface Hub 2 is scheduled to be released in 2019.
+Cited Paul Thurrott.
+The Surface Hub 2 is scheduled to be released in 2019:

 Back in October, in an interview with The Verge, Microsoft's chief product officer Panos Panay also teased that Microsoft could be releasing a USB-C webcam soon.
-"Look at the camera on Surface Hub 2, note it's a USB-C-based camera, and the idea that we can bring a high fidelity camera to experience, you can probably guess that's going to happen," said the chief.
+The chief said:

 Also, Microsoft is taking significant steps towards achieving its objective for password-less authentication by releasing the FIDO2 and Windows Hello-compatible webcams.
 Furthermore, the newly update of Windows 10 led to the enabling of WebAuthn-based authentication which allows users to log into its site such as Office 365 by using security keys and Windows Hello.